 What others think of me is power that they believe they have over me, as well as others.
 Something to hang over one’s head as it were.
 Wisdom from the very sandboxes of kindergarten.
 If you do not believe as they wish, then they will subtly demonstrate the lack of their faith in your moral turpitudes.
 Birds of a feather and all that, you know.

 But I am not so sure that applies to me.
 No. Not me.
-I am on the teeter - totter.
+I am on the teeter-totter.
 It is nowhere near the sandbox.

 My ride is much wilder.

-Through the desperation of moments that test the very definition of my courage - many differences of opinion between myself and members of the community quickly dissolve.
-Like water into wine.
+Through the desperation of moments that test the very definition of my courage – many differences of opinion between myself and members of the community quickly dissolve like water into wine.
 Like darkness into light.
 The discovery of what is most important, without being so judgmental as to mock God himself.

-Since I last wrote about the camp, many confused my reference to our Den Mother, as MA - the top of the Vietnamese food chain gang, borne of the necessity of years of genocidal warfare.
-The survival of refugees.
+Since I last wrote about the camp, many confused my reference to our Den Mother, as MA – the top of the Vietnamese food chain gang, borne of the necessity of years of genocidal warfare.
+The survival of refugees and lard.
 Having spent time in prison, coming away with a tattoo so crafted from generations upon generations of Vietnamese tattoo artists.
 So inked that it is disguised as a birth mark, just under her left eye.

 A tattoo one gets for killing another in a Vietnamese gulag.